Paying for large expenses isn’t easy, but having a sinking fund can help ensure you are budgeting for them the right way.

 It also helps ensure you don’t run up your credit card debt or rack up other unnecessary debts when making large purchases.
 By planning these things out, you can better avoid unwanted surprises.

-The first step you should take to determine if you need a sinking fund is writing down your short term financial goals, whether saving for a house, a new car, or a vacation.
+The first step you should take to determine if you need a sinking fund is to write down your short-term financial goals, whether saving for a house, a new car, or a vacation.
 This step will ensure that you can get ahead of these expenses and not get caught off guard when making a purchase!